Sorry, the page you are looking for cannot be found.

 Do not take ODEFSEY if you take:

-- Certain prescription medicines for other conditions.
+- Certain medicines for other conditions.
 It is important to ask your healthcare provider or pharmacist about medicines that should not be taken with ODEFSEY.
 Do not start a new medicine without telling your healthcare provider.

 - The herbal supplement St. John's wort.